-You can find out more about the vaccine including vaccine contents and potential side effects at www.medicines.org.uk/emc/ by entering the name of the vaccine in the search box and looking at the patient information leaflet (PIL).
-The vaccine currently used is Infanrix hexa®.
+You can find out more about the vaccine, including its contents and possible side effects at www.medicines.org.uk/emc.
+You will need to enter the name of the vaccine (Infanrix hexa) in the search box.
+You can also see the patient leaflet online.